Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 • Regurgitating water.

-Parrots don’t always show symptoms of respiratory parasites until the problem worsens.
+Parrots don’t initially show symptoms of respiratory parasites.

 Causes

-The most common cause of respiratory parasites in parrots is the presence of wild animals or pests in the home.
-For example, a rodent or cockroach infestation can lead to pests accessing a parrot’s food.
+The most common cause of respiratory parasites is wild animals or pests in the home.
+For example, a rodent or cockroach infestation can lead to pests accessing the parrot’s food.

 Contaminated water can lead to an infestation, so consider getting a water purifier.